faceit/frontend-coding-challenge/CHALLENGE.md

 ## Prerequisites

-- Fork this repository `frontend-coding-challenge` privately to your GitHub account.
+- Clone this repository to a private repository on your GitHub account.
-- Checkout the forked repository and work on a branch named `solution`.
+- Work on a branch named `solution`.
+  - The `master` branch is based on TypeScript.
+  - If you wish to do the task in plain JavaScript, base off from the branch `javascript`.

 ---